 '''

-esm_master fesom (lists all available targets containing the string "fesom")
+esm_master fesom

 esm_master install-...

 esm_master recomp-...

 esm_master log-...

+esm_master status-...
-(verview over last commits of the model, e.g. git log)

-(changes in the model repository since last commit, e.g. git
+Given: get-, then conf-, then comp-) (shortcut for: conf-, then clean-, then comp-) (overview over last commits of the model, e.g. git log) (changes in the model repository since last commit, e.g. '''

-status)

-'''

-If the user wants to define own shortcut commands, that can be done by editing esm_tools/configs/esm_master/ esm_master.yaml.
-New wrappers for the version control software can be e.g. added in esm_tools/configs/vcs/ git.yaml.
+If the user wants to define own shortcut commands, that can be done by editing esm_tools/configs/esm_master.yaml.
+New wrappers for the version control software can be e.g. added in esm_tools/configs/vcs/git.yaml.
 Adding commands in these configuration files is sufficient that they show up in the list of targets.

-The details about models, setups, etc. are now to be found in esm_tools/configs/esm_master/setups2models. yaml.
+The details about models, setups, etc. are now to be found in esm_tools/configs/esm_master/setups2models.yaml.
 This file is a strucutred list instead of a barely readable, and rapidly growing, makefile.
 If you want to change details of your model, or add new components, this is where it should be put.
 Please refer to the chapter ESM Master for further details.